Whether you just received your official score or you're still preparing, many students wonder what is a good score on the bar exam

 What is a good bar exam score?

 Given that the bar exam is a pass/fail test, a “good” score is one that gets you a passing score report.
-That means a good score will turn on what the cut-off threshold is for passing scores in your individual state.
+That means good results will turn on what the cut-off threshold is for passing scores in your individual state.